South Dakota Highway 20: Dewey and Corson counties

 SD 20 and SD 65 continue to the east.
 They skirt along the southern edge of Isabel Municipal Airport and then curve to the north.
 They enter the city limits of Isabel.
 They curve to the northeast, where they split.
 SD 20 curves to the east and leaves Isabel.
 It curves to the north and enters Firesteel.
 It begins a curve to the east and leaves the community.
 It crosses the Little Moreau River, and almost immediately, intersects the southern terminus of County Road 243 (243rd Avenue) and SD 63.
 SD 20 and SD 63 begin to travel concurrently to the east.
 Just west of an intersection with 248th Avenue, they begin to curve to the east-northeast.
 They then enter Timber Lake.
 Almost immediately, they intersect the northern terminus of H Street, which leads to the Timber Lake Municipal Airport and the Little Moreau Recreation Area.
 In the north-central part of the city is an intersection with Main Street, which leads to the business district.
 They leave Timber Lake and curve to the north.
-They then curve to the east and begin to travel on the Dewey–Corson county line, which is also the dividing line between the Cheyenne River and Standing Rock Indian reservations.
+They then curve to the east and begin to travel on the Dewey–Corson county line, which is also the dividing line between the Cheyenne River and Standing Rock Sioux reservations.
 They continue to the east through rural areas and then split, with SD 20 continuing to the east.
 Just west of the appropriately-named Lake Road, the highway travels just south of the Trail City Railroad Lake.
 It then travels through Trail City.
-SD 20 curves to the north-northeast, entering Corson County and Standing Rock Indian Reservation proper, and curves back to the east.
+SD 20 curves to the north-northeast, entering Corson County and Standing Rock Sioux Reservation proper, and curves back to the east.
 It curves to the northeast and then to the north.
 It curves to the north-northeast and intersects US 12.
 The two highways travel concurrently to the southeast.
 They curve to the northeast and cross over Claymore Creek.
 They intersect SD 1806, which joins the concurrency.
 The three highways continue to the northeast and curve to the east-southeast, where SD 1806 leaves to the north.
 US 12 and SD 20 head to the southeast, skirting along the southern edge of the Indian Memorial Recreation Area.
-They cross over part of the Missouri River known as Lake Oahe (signed as "Missouri River Lake Oahe") Here, they leave the Standing Rock Indian Reservation and enter the northwestern part of Walworth County.
+They cross over part of the Missouri River known as Lake Oahe (signed as "Missouri River Lake Oahe") Here, they leave the Standing Rock Sioux Reservation and enter the northwestern part of Walworth County.